cutaway-security/ics-summit-2025-osint-workshop/task6.md

 site:acme.com login
 ```

 The information returned will have a combination of the target's client / customer portals and remote access services.
 Review these results for other useful terms to use in search filters, such as `sso`.
 No matter your results for these searches, it is possible that the remote access solution your target uses does not get identified by the term `login`.
-Why don't we ask an AI tool for some recommendationed advanced search terms?
+Why don't we ask an AI tool for some recommendations about advanced search terms?
 Consider running or updating the following query for your AI tool.
 Note that this query includes the list of remote access terms we used in [Task 5](task5.md).

 > Using the following list of potential remote access solutions, what are the best google search filters to use to identify remote access services.
 Be succinct. "citrix", "rdp", "nvc", "vpn", "remote", "gateway", "access", "support", "anydesk", "secure-access", "remote-access", "bastion", "jump", "portal", "ctx", "netscalar", "receiver", "zscalar", "rdgateway", "rdweb", "tsgateway", "pulse", "secure", "sslvpn", "asa", "bomgar", "fortigate"